 - Staff Training

-Managing the business of multiple Franchise outlets can be a daunting task.
-Thus, using Franchise Management software helps to resolve multiple of such tasks.
-Ask how to make use of a centralized POS to control multiple Franchise Outlets here.
-It is important to define clear guidelines and processes for the Franchises.
+Managing the business of multiple Franchise Restaurants can be a daunting task.
+Thus, using Franchise Management software helps to resolve this issue.

 3. Trademark and Logo Registration